“Medical Treatment”

-Dietary measures to reduce stone formation. (content reproduced from BAUS website)
+Dietary measures to reduce stone formation. (content reproduced from BAUS patients website) please click on the BAUS link for more information.

 How much do I need to drink?